-People with mobility impairment can currently only access the ground floor, and parts of the first floor, as one of our platform lifts is temporarily out of order.
-The only public area in the building which is permanently not accessible to people with mobility impairment or wheelchair users is the basement, as it is accessed by a steep winding staircase.
-Outside, some areas of the garden and King John’s Palace are not accessible to wheelchairs.
+The only public area in the building which is permanently not accessible to people with mobility impairment or wheelchair users is the basement, as it is accessed by steep steps.
+Outside, some areas of the garden and King John’s Palace are also not accessible to wheelchair users due to steep steps.
+Please be aware that larger mobility scooters and electric wheelchairs cannot use the lifts to the upstairs area due to weight limitations.

 Access for children’s pushchairs / buggies is possible in most areas except the basement and some areas of the garden.
 There is also a buggy park available.